 Applicants for this programme will be invited to take part in a telephone interview.

-PGCE: Dance Teaching
+PGCE: Dance Teaching (with QTS)

 All successful applicants for this programme will be invited to attend an audition and interview in London, but there are several steps to go through.